-Under the Company's alliance agreement with Baxter, Baxter has the right, solely until the expiration or earlier termination of its 180-day "lock-up" agreement with the Managing Underwriters, to require the Company to redeem all of Baxter's 461,028 shares of Common Stock under certain limited circumstances which are not within Baxter's control: if the Company willfully breaches or defaults under the alliance agreement; if a competitor of Baxter's acquires control of the Company; if the Company sells or distributes hospital or medical products or services as part of a program like Baxter's procedure-based delivery system; or if the Company enters into an agreement with a third party to provide regulated medical waste management services to its customers in connection with a program by the third party like Baxter's procedure-based delivery system.
+Under the Company's alliance agreement with Baxter, Baxter has the right, solely until the expiration of its 180-day "lock-up" agreement with the Managing Underwriters, to require the Company to redeem all of Baxter's 461,028 shares of Common Stock if the Company willfully breaches or defaults under the alliance agreement, a competitor of Baxter's acquires control of the Company, the Company sells or distributes hospital or medical products or services as part of a program like Baxter's procedure-based delivery system, or the Company enters into an agreement with a third party to provide regulated medical waste management services to its customers in connection with a program by the third party like Baxter's procedure-based delivery system.
 The redemption price has not yet been renegotiated to take into account intervening changes in the character of Baxter's equity investment in the Company.
 There can be no assurance that the redemption price in the event of any such redemption will not be substantially in excess of the initial public offering price or the fair market value of the Common Stock at the time of redemption.
-See "Business --- Marketing and Sales -- Core Generators" and "Shares Eligible for Future Sale."
+See "Business -- Marketing and Sales -- Core Generators" and "Shares Eligible for Future Sale."